reinteractive/new_rails_template/README.md

 About
 =====

-This is the RubyX Rails 3 Template we use to kick off any new application.
+This is the reinteractive Rails 5 Template we use to kick off any new application.

 Assumptions
 ---------------

 This initialisation script assumes a few things:

-* Ruby 1.8.7
+* Ruby 2.3.1
-* The latest version of Rails (currently 3.0.6)
+* The latest version of Rails (currently 5.0.1)
 * PostgreSQL for your database
 * JQuery, Simple Form, HTML for views and SASS for stylesheets
 * Devise for authentication
-* Cucumber with Selenium and Capybara
-* RSpec with Machinist and Faker
+* RSpec with FactoryGirl and Faker
 * Google analytics (optional)
-* Hoptoad for issue tracking (optional)
-* TellThemWhen for downtime notifications (optional)

 Pre Initialisation Setup with RVM
 ---------------------------------

-All RubyX app is developed using RVM and app specific Gemsets, so you need make sure you have bundler installed in your global gemset, this saves installing it every single time:
+If you are using RVM, doing the following should get you ready to use this script.

+    rvm install ruby-2.3.1
+    rvm gemset create <appname>
-    rvm gemset use 'global'
+    rvm gemset use <appname>
     gem install bundler

-Once done, create a gemset for your app and use it:

-    rvm gemset create 'appname'
-    rvm gemset use 'appname'

 Now we have a gemset, install rails:

-    gem install rails --no-rdoc --no-ri
+    gem install rails -v 5.0.1 --no-rdoc --no-ri

 Usage
 ----------------------------------

 To install a fresh rails app, do the following:

-    rails new <appname> -m https://github.com/rubyx/rails3_template/raw/master/init.rb
+    rails new <appname> -m https://github.com/reinteractive/new_rails_template/raw/rails-5-0-1/init.rb

 While it is installing, go to Google, create a new account for the app and generate an urchin code (UA-XXXXXX-XX) and make a note of this.
-Also go to Hoptoad and create a project for this app and get the Hoptoad API key (abcdef1234567890abcdef1234567890), you will be asked for these as the script installs.
+Also get a project code for this app for Bugsnag and get the API key.

 Process
 ---------------